cloudprivacylabs/json2rdf/README.md

 # json2rdf - JSON-LD vs. Layered Schemas

+Layered JSON schemas can be used instead of JSON-LD to translate JSON documents to knowledge graphs (and thus, to RDF).
+This is a proof-of-concept showing how that's done.

 JSON-LD is a format for encoding linked data.
 It allows mapping of JSON properties to a web ontology to enable interoperability between differents systems.
 JSON-LD also offers a JSON-based encoding of knowledge graphs.
 A JSON-LD document can be translated into RDF and vice-versa.

-This is a proof-of-concept to show that layered JSON schemas can be used to translate JSON documents to RDF (i.e. to a knowledge graph).
 A layered JSON schema is simply a JSON schema with additional overlays that annotate the schema.
-A JSON document can be interpreted with such a layered schema to build linked data representations in RDF.
+This annotated schema (the "schema variant") is used to ingest a JSON document.
+The added annotations encode the necessary terminology mappings and graph-shaping instructions to build a knowledge graph, and thus, RDF.

 There are several advantages of using layered JSON schemas: JSON schemas are widely available in the industry to specify data